 Remote work allows companies to downsize or eliminate office space, saving on rent, utilities, and maintenance.
 National real estate savings could exceed $500 billion annually if telework-compatible jobs went remote half the time.

 Flexibility reduces sick days and personal leave, saving employers about $1,800 per employee each year.
-Owl Labs reports 25% lower employee turnover at companies supporting remote work.
+Owl Labs reports 25% lower employee turnover at companies supporting remote work, and a Stanford RCT found resignations dropped 33% when workers shifted from full-time on-site to hybrid schedules (Bloom et al., 2024).

 A distributed workforce ensures business continuity during disruptions without extra investment in recovery facilities.
 FEMA suggests remote programs can be integral to disaster recovery plans, saving millions in potential losses.